A Simple Hiking Guide for Beginners- Hiking tips for beginners

 Comfort is key when picking out clothes to wear for hiking.
 Avoid jeans!
 It is also important to layer, that way you can remove some clothes when it’s hot and put wear them when it gets cold.

-For colder areas, wear thick socks, a marvin(beanie), carry an extra jacket, a pair of gloves, and thermal wear generally especially thermal pants/leggings.
+For colder areas, wear thick socks, a marvin(beanie), carry an extra jacket, a pair of gloves, and thermal wear generally, especially thermal pants/leggings.

 Shoes play a very important role in determining your pace and comfort during the hike.
 For short day hikes, sports shoes/sneakers will do.
 For longer and more challenging hikes, you need a good pair of hiking shoes or hiking boots.
 When buying hiking shoes, factor in comfort, grip( they should have good grip), they should be waterproof, they should have good ankle support and they should have padding to protect you in case you hit your foot against a rock or tree.

 For your bag, carry a backpack, a monkey bag will also do for short hikes.
 Your day pack should be able to carry all your essentials and it should not be heavy.
-I learnt this the hard way on the hike to Lake Ellis.
+I learned this the hard way on the hike to Lake Ellis.
 My bag definitely wore me down and slowed me down.
 Carry only what you will need.
 The hike will be so much easier without the extra weight.
 If you are on a multi-day hike then you will need a big backpack.
 Again, comfort is key when choosing a daypack/backpack.

 You can source hiking wear, shoes, and bags from a variety of places such as Amazon.
 In Nairobi, you can source them from the Gikomba market, Toi Market, and Temboh Outdoors in Ngara.
 You can also check out Flo for shoes, Woolworths for thermal leggings, and Instagram shops such as OutdoorerKE.